linusjf/Conventions/CONVENTIONS_BASH.md

   to use a function in your library by reading the comments (and self-help,\
   if provided) without reading the code.

-- All function header comments should describe the intended API behaviour. \\
+- All function header comments should describe the intended API behaviour.

-- Description of the function includes\
+- Description of a function includes\
   `Globals: List of global variables used and modified`\
   `Arguments: Arguments taken`,`Outputs: Output to STDOUT or STDERR`\
   `Returns: Returned values other than the default exit status of last command`.